Sweets/tiramisu/README.md

 #### Note that only a single process can claim the org.freedesktop.Notifications name at a given time, so any other running notification daemon must be killed before running tiramisu.

-# Configuration

-By default tiramisu opts out of outputting notification actions, replacement IDs, notification timeouts, and hints.
-These can be enabled by modifying `config.h` and uncommenting the needed functionality and recompiling tiramisu.

-Arrays are same-line, comma-separated.
-Associative arrays (dictionaries) are the same, except their keys prefix the values and are separated by a colon.